JerryFleming/PyDoc/library/importlib.rst

 .. class:: PathEntryFinder

-   An abstract base class representing a :term:`path entry finder`.
+   An abstract base class representing a :term:`路径条目查找器`.
 Though it bears some similarities to :class:`MetaPathFinder`, ``PathEntryFinder`` is meant for use only within the path-based import subsystem provided by :class:`PathFinder`.
 This ABC is a subclass of :class:`Finder` for